MarcusHoltz/marcusholtz.github.io/_posts/2024-03-19-fedora-repository-local-mirror-over-LAN.md

   alt: Local mirror of Fedora repos on LAN to save bandwith
 ---

-# Use a cached dnf mirror to update Fedora repositories over the local network to save bandwith
+# Use a cached dnf mirror of Fedora repositories and update systems over the local network to save bandwith

-Limited bandwith, no internet access, just trying to be green?
+>  Limited bandwith, no internet access, just trying to be green?
 Cache your files!
+{: .prompt-tip }

-Deploying Fedora on all of the computers across a workspace/home/office, updates pile up quickly.
+## Deploying Fedora on all of the computers across a workspace/home/office, updates pile up quickly.

 > Let's update our systems as efficiently as possible, with a local repository.